s-bear/verilog-basics/README.md

 - `synchronizer.v` Shift register for synchronizing across clock domains
 - `lfsr.v` Linear-feedback shift register for pseudorandom bit streams

-# TO DO
+## TO DO

 - [ ] test_debounce.v
 - [ ] hardware testing of uart.v -- had some issues with iCE40 at 5 MHz, 19200 baud before adding resynchronization code.
+Is it fixed?
 - [ ] is ram_dp_ice40.v necessary??
 Does it do anything the synthesis tools don't do automatically?
 - [ ] report on hardware testing, synthesis info, etc?
 - [ ] spi_slave.v: figure out how SyncStages changes timing requirements
+- [ ] Would it make sense to have a tristate io buffer with vendor implementations?